Justin McInerney

 Justin McInerney (born 18 August 2000) is a professional Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL).

 Early life

 McInerney was raised in the northern suburbs of Melbourne and participated in the Auskick program at Macleod, Victoria.

 He was educated at Marcellin College and played junior football with the Northern Knights in the TAC Cup.

-McInerney was recruited by the Sydney Swans with the 44th draft pick in the 2018 AFL Draft.
+McInerney was recruited by the Sydney Swans with the 44th draft pick in the 2018 AFL draft.

+Family

+Justin has two older siblings- Chris and Beck, and parents John and Lila.